austintgriffith/Pyth.io-Site/sourceContent/further/similarprojects.md

 [Vitalik Buterin](https://blog.ethereum.org/author/vitalik-buterin/) himself wrote about a decentralized oracle all the way back in 2014 he called [schellingcoin](https://blog.ethereum.org/2014/03/28/schellingcoin-a-minimal-trust-universal-data-feed/).

 The most similar, but much more advanced is [ChainLink](https://link.smartcontract.com/).
 These guys have a tremendous amount of momentum.
-[ChainLink](https://link.smartcontract.com/) is a complex system of data providers and data proxies that is tightly coupled with financial organizations and big name research organizations. **Pyth.io** is a very simple, raw, decentralized network of oracles.
+[ChainLink](https://link.smartcontract.com/) is a complex system of data providers and data proxies that is tightly coupled with financial organizations and big name research organizations.
+We are very excited to see their work go live.

 There are also a bunch of good projects working in the prediction market space.
 This is similar to decentralized oracles because they require a network of clients to verify events.
-Most notably, [Augur](https://augur.net/) and [Gnosis](https://gnosis.pm/), have built and launched their networks already.
+Most notably, [Augur](https://augur.net/) and [Gnosis](https://gnosis.pm/).

 [Oraclize](http://www.oraclize.it/) is probably the most well known oracle service.
 There's a good chance they will look to move to a decentralized model soon.
 [Here](https://ethereumdev.io/getting-data-internet-oraclize/) is a nice little example of how to use [Oraclize](http://www.oraclize.it/) to fetch the price of Ethereum.